An important mission

 The Software Heritage Acquisition Process (SWHAP)

 Recovering and curating landmark legacy source code requires significant human intervention, like in the seminal works on the history of Unix or the source code of the Apollo Guidance Computer.
-One has to cope with the variety of physical media where the source code may be stored, the multiple copies and versions that may be available, the potential input of the authors that are still alive, and the existence of ancillary materials like documentation, articles, books, technical reports, email exchanges.
+There are challenges like the various physical media where code is stored, handling multiple copies and versions, gathering insights from living authors, and sifting through ancillary materials like documentation, articles, and emails.

-The Software Heritage Acquisition Process (SWHAP) has been developed in collaboration with the University of Pisa, and provides detailed instructions to guide through all the steps needed to successfully curate the legacy source code you care about, and to archive it in Software Heritage.
+The Software Heritage Acquisition Process (SWHAP) has been developed in collaboration with the University of Pisa, to guide you through all the steps needed to successfully curate the legacy source code you care about, and to archive it in Software Heritage.

 Get the Guide

-The latest version of Software Heritage Acquisition Process guidelines can be downloaded here.
+Download the latest Software Heritage Acquisition Process guidelines here.

 Contribute to the Guide